Some affiliate links are provided below. Learn more.

 Learn how to make a simple, handmade floral bouquet greeting card that can be used for birthdays, baby showers, Valentine’s Day, and so on.

 If you follow the blog on Facebook, you might have seen that I recently fractured my right hand.
 While it’s healing up nicely, the fracture has meant that I haven’t been able to do my usual DIY home decor projects.

 To keep myself entertained until I can do larger projects again, I decided to make another simple, handmade greeting card.

 This card is actually very easy to make.
 All you really need to do is strategically apply sticky tape.
 As a result, this card is great if you’re a total card-making novice looking to deceive people into thinking you’re good at making cards.

 So, you know, like me.

 I mean.
 Who said that?
 I’m totally a card making expert.
-I’m definitely not a random woman fiddling around with paper until something turns out okay.
+I’m definitely not a random woman fiddling around with paper (and giving myself paper cuts) until something turns out okay.

 Below I’ve written a quick tutorial that shows you how to make this simple little card.

 DIY floral bouquet greeting card

 - Brown cardstock (I used a 8″ x 5.5″ piece of cardstock).